-To do that firstly click on data source change button:
+To do that, click on data source change button:

 And then select a Google BigQuery view or table containing data on the transactions you need:

 Data in Google BigQuery table or view has to be in the following format:

 |Field name||Data type||Description|

 Data in the field must be consistent with data in the same field in users behavior data source (user.Id for OWOX BI Pipeline; customDimensions.index and customDimensions.value for BigQuery Export for Google Analytics).

 During model calculation, data from the source you add replaces data from Google Analytics with grouping by

 Imprtant: It's critical to have consistent transaction, user, and product data in both sources.

-If User ID information is not available, you can populate Client IDs into
+If User ID information is not available, you can fill in Client IDs into

 user_id field to match data by Client IDs.